 If you can’t get to a clinic or a doctor in time, you can still buy the ECP at the pharmacy without a prescription – although this can be more expensive.

-A copper IUD (intra uterine device) is the most effective way to prevent pregnancy after unprotected sex.
+A copper intra uterine device (IUD) is the most effective way to prevent pregnancy after unprotected sex.
 Almost anyone can get an IUD, but it is especially recommended if you're too late for the ECP or if you weigh more than 70kg.

-The IUD can be inserted into the uterus up to 120 hours (5 days) after unprotected sex, depending on where you are in your cycle.
+The IUD can be inserted into the uterus up to 120 hours (five days) after unprotected sex, depending on where you are in your cycle.
 A copper IUD is a really good idea because once it’s in, you can decided to leave it it in place.
-You’ll be protected from pregnancy for ten years, plus it’s 99% effective – so it’s one of the best options out there.
+You’ll be protected from pregnancy for 10 years, plus it’s 99% effective – so it’s one of the best options out there.